 Apply to the Program

 Selection will be based on professional qualifications, relevant experience and commitment to the program goals and to enhancing mutual understanding between the people of each country.
 For more information, please contact ICFJ’s Bob Tinsley or Amal Azimova.
-Click here for a link to the application.

 • Pre-departure orientation online before departing Russia